ramanagali/Interview_Guide/System_Design.md

-# System Design Interview Preparation Doc
+# System Design Interview Preparation Notes

 ## Below are the main categories for the System Design Interview